orcema/node-red-google-notify/README.md

 This mp3 audio notification is then available at http://[ip]:[port]/THIS_IS_A_TEST-en-slow.mp3

+While playing a notificaiton new arriving notifications are queued for processing.

+Important notifications are played immediatly and the current played notification is stopped and queued.

 ### Features:
-* The notification is played at defined volume level and the inital **volume level** of the casting device is **restored** after notification has been played.
+* **msg.playVolumeLevel**: The notification is played at defined volume level and the inital *volume level** of the casting device is **restored** after notification has been played.
-The notification level can be defined in the device configuration and overriden anytime using **msg.playVolumeLevel**
+The notification level can be defined in the device configuration and overriden anytime using msg.playVolumeLevel

-* The notification play speed can be defined as normal or slow.
-The speed can be set as default value in the node config or altered by the message **msg.speakSlow = true**
+* **msg.speakSlow**: The notification play speed can be defined as normal or slow.
+The speed can be set as default value in the node config or altered by the message msg.speakSlow = true

-* The language can also be altered with **msg.language** The list of available languages can be checked <a href="https://github.com/orcema/node-red-google-notify/blob/master/languages.js">here</a>
+* **msg.language**: The language can also be altered with msg.language The list of available languages can be checked <a href="https://github.com/orcema/node-red-google-notify/blob/master/languages.js">here</a>

+* **msg.important**: If a new arriving notificaiton has set msg.important=true then current playing notificaiton is stopped and queued and the important notification is processed immediately.
+After having played the important notifications the queued notification is replayed again.

+* **msg.command**: the value msg.command="stop" will stop the currently played notification and clear the queue.

 ## notifiction play configuration sample
 [<img src="assets/msgConfigSample.png" height="500"/>](image.png)